As the national regulator, ComReg makes sure that:

 Full details of the postal services that An Post must provide nationally and internationally are set out in the Communications Regulation (Universal Postal Service) Regulations 2012 (SI 280 of 2012).

 - Postal services that do not fall under the universal service requirement

-- Services that are not postal services, for example Express Post, Passport Express, Philatelic Services (dealing with stamps) and Courier Post.
+- Services that are not postal services, for example Express Post, Post Passport, Philatelic Services (dealing with stamps) and Courier Post.
 It also has other services, such as, financial services, collecting TV licence fees and business directories.

 Information on all of An Post’s services, as well as the services available through the network of local post offices is available on An Post’s website.